Generational Influence on the Swingers Lifestyle

 Gen Z

-Gen Z is the first generation to grow up fully immersed in a digital-first world.
-Instant access to information, reviews, and online communities is just a part of daily life.
+Gen Z is the first generation to grow up fully immersed in the internet from the start.

 Social Media & Lifestyle Travel